-First a confession: I love cold weather.
+I love cold weather.
 I mean really cold.
-It looks like we are in the path of some interesting and really cold stuff–history making.
-You don’t want the furnace going out in these kind of bitter temps.
-A few easy tips to be sure your furnace is ready for the next few days.
+And while it’s cold this week.
+It looks like we’re kicking off the New Year with sub-zero temps.
+You don’t want the furnace going out in this kind of weather.
+Here are a few easy tips to be sure your furnace is ready for what Mother Nature has in store.

 - Look at your furnace filter.
 If it looks the least bit dirty change it today.
 A dirty filter is responsible for so many furnace problems.
 Don’t risk it with sub-zero temps coming.